The ultimate checklist for your city trip luggage

 • Your chargers

-• A notebook to write your experiences in
+• A notebook to write down your experiences

 • A magazine or book to read, although you might not have time for that